frederic-perez/AmE-dictionary/data/dictionary.md

 __skid row__ _n_ _slang_ _His father would take him to a blind pig on skid row._
 __skid<sup>1</sup>__ _n informal_ :seven: __1a__ A period of sharp decline or repeated losses. _Santa Clara ended last season on an 18-game skid, going winless in WCC play._ _The European car market hit a multiyear skid._ __b__ __skids__ A path to ruin or failure _His career hit the skids.
 Her life is now on the skids._ _Skid marks._ _Shutdown didn’t put skids on sales._
 __skid<sup>2</sup>__ _v_ _Cars were skidding on the highway._
+__skill set__ _n_ A set of skills, esp. a collection of skills and abilities that can be applied to a professional or creative endeavor.
 __skillet__ _n_ :four: A pan used for frying foods. _Syn_ frying pan, frypan
 __skillset__
 __skim<sup>1</sup>__ _v_ :nine::m::dart: (skimmed, skimming) __2a__ If someone skims money, they take small amounts from somewhere so that people do not notice it is gone. _Jim could skim huge sums of money off the casino._ _Users often skim a page by its headings._ _Skim fat from chilled pan juices and finish making gravy._ __4a__ To throw so as to bounce or slide: _skimming stones on the pond._ __b__ To glide or pass quickly and lightly over or along (a surface). __5a__ To read or glance through (a book, for example) quickly or superficially. _He skimmed a copy of _Newsday_ abandoned by an earlier customer._